Stomach Fire TCM Pattern Connections

-Stomach Fire is one of many possible underlying factors from a TCM perspective for health issues, such as abdominal pain, acid reflux disease (gerd), diabetes type ii, diarrhea, epigastric pain, esophageal cancer, fever, gingivitis, halitosis (bad breath), hiccups, hyperlipidemia, nausea, obesity (weight loss), peptic ulcer, stomach cancer, toothache, trigeminal neuralgia, vomiting among others, often involving layered combinations of issues.
+Stomach Fire is one of many possible underlying factors from a TCM perspective for health issues such as abdominal pain, acid reflux disease (gerd), diabetes type ii, diarrhea, epigastric pain, esophageal cancer, fever, gingivitis, halitosis (bad breath), hiccups, hyperlipidemia, nausea, obesity (weight loss), peptic ulcer, stomach cancer, toothache, trigeminal neuralgia, and/or vomiting.

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 4 cun below LI 11 on the LI 5 to LI 11 line.

 The following relationships exist between the ST and the LI and can be used to treat ST, LI and SI organ problems:

 Blood in the urine arising from heat in the SI - use wit…

 - View LI 11 (Pool at the Bend)

 At the lateral end of the transverse cubital crease midway between LU 5 and the lateral epicondyle of the humerus.